Dave Murray (musician): Personal life

 In his spare time, Murray (along with bandmate Nicko McBrain) is an avid golfer, as seen in the Rock in Rio DVD and Iron Maiden: Flight 666; he revealed in 2002 that he tries to play "a couple of rounds in each week" and his handicap "can be anywhere from 15 to 24."
-Murray and his wife Tamar have one daughter named Tasha (born 1991).
-When not on tour, Murray resides on the island of Maui, Hawaii.
+Murray and his wife Tamar have one daughter.
+Murray resides on the island of Maui, Hawaii in the US.